 5. The Zen Business model: from metaphysics to sustainable management

-6. Building the GAIA organization: principles and practice
+6. Building the Gaia organization: principles and practices

 8. Managing abundance beyond the triple bottom line

 9. Business mindfulness: evaluation for systems transformation

 Josep M. Coll is a professor of Strategy, Sustainability and Innovation at EADA Business School, visiting professor at Yonsei University in South Korea, and research associate at Maastricht School of Management.
 He works as an independent consultant for a wide range of private and public organizations, such as the European Commission and the United Nations.
 In the United Nations system, he co-led the first corporate developmental evaluation and adaptive management movement in UNFPA.
 As an initiate in Taoist metaphysics and Zen practitioner, he applies East Asian perennial philosophies into practical systems approaches and methods for regeneration.
 He regularly speaks internationally on systems leadership and sustainable transformation and coaches organizations, managers and entrepreneurs in transitioning to the new sustainable, regenerative and inclusive business paradigm.